nf-core/hic/docs/usage.md

 TADs calling can be performed using different approaches.
 Currently available options are `insulation` and `hicexplorer`.
-Note that all options can be specified (comma separated).
+Note that all options can be specified (comma-separated).
 Default: 'insulation'

 ```bash